 The Paycheck Protection Program (PPP) is a new loan from the Small Business Administration (SBA) intended to help businesses meet payroll costs.
-The loan can be forgiven and converted effectively into a grant for up to eight weeks of qualified expenses.
+The loan can be forgiven and converted effectively into a grant for qualified expenses.
 We’ve collected questions from around the web and on Facebook and provided answers to the most frequently asked questions (FAQs) about the Paycheck Protection Program loan.

-Congress authorized an additional $320 billion in funding for the Paycheck Protection Program.
-Similar to the last round of funding, this allocation will likely be depleted quickly.
-We recommend submitting an application through Lendio, a broker that has handled thousands of applications in the previous round.
+In December 2020, the federal government authorized an additional $284.5 billion in funding for the Paycheck Protection Program.
+This new allocation makes PPP loans available to first-time borrowers as well as businesses that have already received one PPP loan.
+Like prior funding rounds, this allocation will likely be depleted quickly.
+We recommend submitting an application through Lendio, a broker that has handled—and received funding for—thousands of PPP loans since the program’s inception.

 Is this a loan or a grant?

 The Paycheck Protection Program is a loan that can be converted into a grant.
-Borrowers that spend loan proceeds on qualifying expenses like payroll, utilities, and rent or mortgage interest, can get up to eight weeks of those expenses forgiven.
-Otherwise, the loan has a two-year term and has a 1% interest rate.
+Borrowers that utilize loan proceeds to pay qualifying expenses like payroll, utilities, and rent or mortgage interest within 24 weeks can get the cost of those expenses forgiven.
+Otherwise, the loan has a two-year or five-year term and has a 1% interest rate.

 What is the difference between a grant and a loan?

-A grant does not need to be repaid, unlike a loan, which has a repayment term.
+Unlike a loan, which has a repayment term, a grant does not need to be repaid.
 While there isn’t an established name for a loan that can become a grant like the Paycheck Protection Program, some lenders have taken to calling it a “groan.”

 How does the SBA guarantee loans?

-The SBA offers to repay lenders a portion of the loan amount if a borrower defaults, reducing the risk that a lender must take and increasing access to capital.
-The SBA usually guarantees up to 70% of the loan amount; however, in the case of the Paycheck Protection Program loan, it is guaranteeing the full 100%.
+The SBA offers to repay lenders a portion of the loan amount if a borrower defaults on the loan, reducing the risk that a lender must take and increasing access to capital.
+The SBA usually guarantees up to 70% of the loan amount.
+However, in the case of the Paycheck Protection Program loan, it is guaranteeing the full 100%.

 Is there a requirement to look for traditional financing options?